Admissions and Appeals

 The Academy participates in the Local Authority’s coordinated scheme for in-year admission and admission to year groups other than Year 7.
 These applications must be made to the Local Authority, rather than the Academy.
 Further information about this, including the relevant application form, is accessible via the Local Authority’s admissions page on its website.

-National Offer Day for places in Year 7 in the normal admission round is tba.
+National Offer Day for places in Year 7 in the normal admission round is 2nd March 2020.
 On that date, parents will be notified whether their application for admission has been successful or not.
 Where an application is unsuccessful, the reason for this will be confirmed in the notification letter.

 Parents have a statutory right of appeal against the refusal of a place which will be heard before an independent panel.
 Full details about the statutory right of appeal, including how and when the request for an appeal must be lodged, will be confirmed in the notification letter sent to parents on National Offer Day.

 A request for an admission appeal must be accompanied by the grounds for making the appeal (i.e. why it is believed that this Admission Policy does not comply with the School Admissions Code 2014 or other legislation, or was not correctly applied in relation to the application for admission).
 Before setting out the grounds of appeal, parents are advised to consider the reason for the refusal stated within the notification letter.